Skip to main content

 Results screen

-Save the score to the '_results.txt' file on the SD card by pressing the Save button.
-To exit without saving, press the Cancel button.
+Press the Save button to save the score to the '_results.txt' file on the SD card.
+If you want to exit without saving, press the Cancel button.

 The '_results.txt' file has the following format: